Magnetic field-induced degenerate ground state in the classical antiferromagnetic XX model on the icosahedron: Magnetization Response

 Switching on the $J_2$ interaction results in the degenerate ground state window moving toward higher magnetic fields.
 This is shown in Figs \ref{fig:polaranglesomega=0p1PI} and \ref{fig:polaranglesomega=0p2PI} that plot the ground-state polar angles for $\omega_{1,2}=\frac{\pi}{10}$ and $\frac{\pi}{5}$.
 The relative strength of the triangular-type coupling increases at the expense of the pentagon-type one for higher $\omega_{1,2}$.
 For the spatially isotropic coupling $\omega_{1,2}=\frac{\pi}{4}$ the degenerate ground state moves to even higher fields (Fig. \ref{fig:polaranglesxxicosahedron}).

-The four-unit configuration of the ground state of Hamiltonian (\ref{eqn:model}) ceases to exist for $\frac{h}{h_{sat}}=0.4303390$, with the lowest-energy configuration the one of Fig. \ref{fig:icosahedronclusterxx1}.
+The four-unit configuration of the ground state of Hamiltonian (\ref{eqn:model}) ceases to exist at $\frac{h}{h_{sat}}=0.4303390$, with the lowest-energy configuration the one of Fig. \ref{fig:icosahedronclusterxx1}.
 Figure \ref{fig:icosahedronclusterxx2} shows the higher-symmetry ground state for higher magnetic fields, entering with the second magnetization discontinuity (Fig. \ref{fig:magnetizationxxicosahedron} and Table \ref{table:magnetizationdiscontinuities}).
 It is described by two unique polar angles and its functional form leads to the calculation of the saturation field $h_{sat}=(5+\sqrt{5})J$ (App. \ref{appendix:saturationfield}).
+It is noted that nearest-neighbor correlations can be negative for fields up to $\frac{h}{h_{sat}}=0.823645$ (Fig. \ref{fig:correlationsxxicosahedron}).